 POAO include, for example, fresh meat, meat products, meat preparations, dairy products, fishery products, shellfish, egg products, honey, snails, insects and fishmeal used in animal feed.

-Imported POAO are likely to be illegal if they are not presented to a border inspection post (BIP) for official controls to be carried out and/or if they do not comply with public or animal health requirements - for example, by being contaminated with veterinary residues.
+Imported POAO, subject to veterinary checks, are likely to be illegal if they are not presented to a border control post (BCP) for official controls to be carried out and/or if they do not comply with public or animal health requirements - for example, by being contaminated with veterinary residues.

 Feed / food of non-animal origin (FNAO)

 FNAO includes all other products or materials not fitting into the category of POAO.
-Imports of certain 'higher-risk' FNAO can only enter the UK through specific ports and airports that are approved as designated points of entry (DPEs), where official controls will be carried out.
+Imports of certain 'higher-risk' FNAO (HRFNAO) can only enter GB through specific ports and airports that are approved as BCPs for 'higher risk products', where official controls will be carried out.